verrazzano/verrazzano/examples/bobs-books/README.md

 1. If you have not done so already, in a web browser, navigate to the [Oracle Container Registry](https://container-registry.oracle.com):

-       * Select **Middleware**, review, and sign in to accept the licenses for the WebLogic and Coherence images.
+  * Select **Middleware**, review, and _Sign in_ to accept the licenses for the WebLogic and Coherence images.

   * Select **Verrazzano**, review, and accept the licenses for the four repositories listed at the top of the page: example-bobbys-coherence, example-bobbys-front-end, example-bobs-books-order-manager, and example-roberts-coherence.

    You will not be able to pull these images until you have accepted the licenses.